jamie-allen/sdisruptor/presentation/preso/presentation.md

 # There is nothing new here

-* Why is the Disruptor pattern relevant?
+* "Virtual" runtime and deployment environment
-* The "virtual" nature of our runtime and deployment environment has desensitized us as developers to the impact of our design and implementation decisions
+* Breaks popular concurrency abstractions
-* It flies in the face of popular concurrency abstractions to show what can be accomplished when implementing simple code in a highly-optimized fashion
+* Not functional?!?

 !SLIDE transition=fade